Shoe Size Guide

 Size conversion chart

 The following size chart acts only as a guide to find your closest shoe size.
 We have included room for proper foot growth in our sizes, please select the size closest to your child's measurement.
-Call us on our customer service number at 6717 4811 if you need further help on the sizing or fit.
+You can send us a Whatsapp message to 67174811 if you need further help on the sizing or fit.
 Please note that conversion data is approximate.

 |Euro Sizes||Foot Length (cm)||US Sizes||UK Sizes|